Alko Hiti: Votive sculptures

 Most of the votive sculptures in and around Alko Hiti are Buddhist, but there are some Hindu sculptures as well.
 This combination Hindu and Buddhist sculptures, for instance a chaitya next to a lingam, can be found in many dhunge dharas of Nepal.

 Above the middle of the three makara spouts there is a niche with a sculpture of Buddha Dharma-Chakra.
 The makara spout on the left has a Lakshmi Narayan sculpture in its niche, with a Buddha statue in front of it.
-The spout on the right carries a Visnu sculpture (as Vaikuntha Kamalaja) as well as a Buddha.
+The spout on the right carries a Visnu sculpture (as Vaikuntha Kamalaja) as well as a Buddha Amoghasiddhi.

 Apart from the five chaityas on the edge of the basin, there is another larger chaitya on the bottom.
 The north-western wall of the hiti basin is dominated by a lifesize statue of a seated Buddha in Bhumisparsa Mudra.
 The shrine next to the eastern stairs contains a linga.
 Finally, there is a small shikhara temple, dedicated to Padmapāṇi.

 There is also a number of votive sculptures built into the brick walls of the courtyard.